Should Mom Or Dad Get a Reverse Mortgage?

 The amount of funds they are eligible for depends on the age of the youngest parent, the value of the home, the interest rate and upfront costs.
 The older a person is, the more proceeds he or she can receive.

 Funds can be delivered as a lump sum, as a line of credit or as fixed monthly payments, either for a specified period of time or for as long as your parents live in the home.
-They can also use more than one of these options, for example, take part of the proceeds as a lump sum and leave the balance in a line of credit.
+They can also use more than one of these options, for example, taking part of the proceeds as a lump sum and leave the balance in a line of credit.

 How much will the loan cost my parents?

 When the loan is eventually paid off, the balance equals the amount borrowed, plus interest and mortgage insurance.
 The loan balance grows as the borrower continues to live in the home.
 In other words, when the borrower sells or leaves the house, he or she will owe more than originally borrowed.
 Look at it this way: A traditional mortgage is a balloon full of air that loses some air and gets smaller each time a payment is made.
 A reverse mortgage is an empty balloon that grows larger as time passes.

 If the balance owed is more than the value of the home, am I then responsible for paying it?

 No matter how large the loan balance, your parents (or their heirs) will never have to pay more than the appraised value of the home or the sale price.
 This feature is referred to as non-recourse.
 If the loan balance exceeds the appraised value of the home, then the FHA insurance fund absorbs that loss.
 The government pays for it with proceeds from its insurance fund, which the borrower pays into at closing and on a monthly basis.